hurlab/PPI-GPT-BERT/README.md

+# GPT and BERT-based models for identifying protein-protein interactions
 This repository contains the code and resources for training and evaluating two types of Large Language Models (LLMs) models namely Generative Pretrained Transformer) (GPT) and Bidirectional Encoder Representations from Transformers (BERT) on the task of identifying Protein-Protein Interaction (PPI).

 ## Repository Structure